nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 ## How Trio Uses Basal Rates

-!!! important "Profile Basals are the Foundation"
+!!! important "Basals are the Foundation"
-    Trio uses your profile basal rates as the baseline of your insulin needs.
+    Trio uses your basal profile as the baseline of your insulin needs.
 When SMBs are enabled, you may see a wide variation in the temp basal rates set. _This is normal._ This is how Trio operates.
 It is including your baseline basal rates in the full insulin required calculation and giving that basal through SMBs and/or temp basal rates.

 Every 5 minutes, Trio's algorithm: